ranchor/system-design/problems/unique_id_generator.md

   * **Scalability**: Weak due to potential timestamp collisions.
   * **Causality**: Weak causality as it depends on clock synchronization.

-### Option5:  [Decentralized] Using Twitter SnowFlake
+### Option5:  Decentralized Using Twitter SnowFlake
+* **Description**:
   * Divide an ID into different sections:
       * Sign (1 bit): Always be 0 (Reserved for future used).
       * Timestamp (41 bits): Milliseconds since the epoch or custom epoch.
       * Machine ID (10 bits): Hold up to 1024 machines.
       * Sequence number (12 bits): The sequence number is incremented by 1 and is reset to 0 every millisecond.
 * **Implementation**:
   * Each node is configured with a unique machine ID.
   * Nodes generate IDs using the current timestamp, machine ID, and sequence number.